Pedrothebusdriver/vinted-ai-cloud/docs/actions_for_pete.md

 3. Note down any naming scheme you prefer so we can reserve bot usernames ahead of time.

 For now the shared bot + `[Agent#X]` prefixes work; this item is just to revisit when we want individual presences.

 ---

+## 9. Mobile App Repo Split (tracking now)
+**Goal:** keep the new Expo mobile app (≈1.2 GB with `node_modules` + `ios/`) safe while we finish the upload work.**

+1. The `mobile/` directory is ours (Expo React Native prototype) and currently **in active use**—please do **not** delete or move it right now.
+It’s excluded from git because of the dependency tree, but it must stay in `vinted-ai-cloud` until we finish the upload milestone.
+2. Once the upload fixes land and we cut a clean branch, I’ll archive the necessary files (source + lockfiles) and either check them in with a curated `.gitignore` or split them into `vinted-mobile`.
+I’ll flag you before that happens so backups don’t balloon.
+3. If you need space temporarily, let me know and I can prune the build artifacts (`ios/build`, `.expo`, etc.) without touching the source—just don’t wipe the entire folder.

+I’ll update this section again after the upload feature is merged and the repo split/cleanup plan is ready so no one accidentally removes the mobile app.

+---